jci-metasys/tutorial-csharp/lesson3/README.md

 ## Use HttpClientRedirectHandler

-In lesson 2 we used an HttpClientHandler to disable autoredirects.
+In lesson 2 we used an HttpClientHandler to disable auto-redirects.
-In this lesson we'll replace the HttpClientHandler with an
+In this lesson we'll replace the HttpClientHandler with an HttpClientRedirectHandler and then we will no longer need to manually handle each redirect.
-HttpClientRedirectHandler:

 Lesson 2 Code: